nikolay508/NoteQuote/README.md

 This guide explains how to start both the server and the client of the project so it can be ready for use.

-### 🤖 Fist: Installation and start the server side:
+### 🤖 First: Installation and start the server side:

 1. Install dependencies for the REST-API server: